mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 1. Profile criteria: Select `Attribution` and then either `Install` or `Uninstall` to build criteria based on the `publisher` and `campaign` fields from an install [attribution event](../../../developers/server/json-reference/#attribution-custom-events) or uninstall attribution events.
 Like other profile based criteria, this is subject to profile retention limits.
 2. Event criteria: Select `Events`, `Attribution` and the event name to build criteria based on attribution events such as install, engagement or re-engagement events.
 Use the event name of `attribution` to target install attribution events.
 This allows you to select any information included with the event as `custom_attributes`.
 Like other event criteria, this is subject to audience event retention limits.

+### Identity criteria
+Identity criteria allow you to segment users based on their stored identities to test existence of a given identity or write logic against the identity as a string.
+This criteria will still scope the audience based on the workspaces included; It will not automatically include all users in the [Identity Scope](../../idsync/components/#identity-scope).
+For example, if the identity scope is set at the account level and the account has 3 workspaces, an audience created in one workspace will only include users with activity in that workspace (and not the other two).

 ## Setup an Audience Output